-One of the greatest insults for parents, teachers and early childhood educators is to suggest early learning is merely “babysitting.”
+One of the greatest insults for parents and early childhood educators is to suggest early learning is merely “babysitting.”
 There should be little doubt—childcare is not babysitting.

-Early childhood educators and teachers invest years of training to gain their child care qualifications, and dedicate themselves to ongoing upskilling while improving their knowledge to provide the best possible service for children and their families.
+Early childhood educators invest years of training to gain their childcare qualifications and dedicate themselves to ongoing upskilling while improving their knowledge to provide the best possible service for children and their families.

-Not to mention the emotional investment of teaching children important life lessons, sharing some of their most significant early milestones, and arming them with life-long skills.
+Not to mention the emotional investment of teaching children important life lessons, sharing some of their most significant early milestones and equipping them with life-long skills.

-But there still remains a stigma attached to the child care and early learning profession – a widely held belief that it’s an easy job that anyone can do.
+But a stigma remains attached to the childcare and early learning profession—a widely held, misinformed belief that it’s an easy job that anyone can do.

-This was reinforced in January 2017, by Australian Senator David Leyonhjelm’s description of the work of childcare educators on national television program The Project:
+This was reinforced in January 2017 by Australian Senator David Leyonhjelm’s description of the work of childcare educators on a national television program, The Project:

 Despite this widely held attitude, there have been some moves toward greater recognition of the early learning and early childhood education professions, including changes to titles and re-categorisation of service types.